gunnargriffith/startup/notes.md/notePage.md

 An Angular component defines what JavaScript, HTML, and CSS are combined together.
 This keeps a fairly strong separation of files that are usually grouped together in a directory rather than using the single file representation.

 Websocket improves performance and increases device coverage

+Babel- is a tool that can translate texts to other code such as JSX to JS

+REACT - Uploading the react libraries enables you to use the JS stuff and React objects to "render" JS stuff in the HTML

+Active Babel processor in CodePEn to use it